 - “Which use cases drive Risk Mitigation?”

-The use case selection interface groups use cases by tags, making it easy to explore:- See all Healthcare use cases together
+The use case selection interface groups use cases by properties, making it easy to explore:- See all Healthcare use cases together

 - Browse by persona to find stakeholder-specific value